Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 The `ADC time to acquire` refers to how long it took the ADC to acquire its most recent sample.
 This is the `Sensor Sample Acquisition Time` from inequality {eq}`eq:tm2`.

 The `ADC time since done` is the "staleness" of the data.
 This refers to how long it has been since the ADC last finished a sample acquisition.
 This may be useful as a debugging tool when getting control code to work.
+Note that the value you obtain here will vary depending on the other tasks running on your AMDC.

 ```{attention}
 The AMDC also has a hardware command `hw tm time adc` that can be used to obtain the `ADC time to acquire`.